Early Middle College

 - Be on track for graduation, including completion of state testing requirements

-- Have approval of the counselor or Head of School
+- Have approval of the HVAM counselor or Head of School

-Students must complete all application materials and an essay which must be submitted to the HVAM counselor or Head of School at least one week in advance of the mandatory new student orientation session.
-Once accepted in to the program, students will then apply to the appropriate college.
+Complete all application materials and an essay, which you'll submit to the HVAM counselor or Head of School at least one week in advance of the mandatory new student orientation session.
+Once accepted into the program, you must then apply to the appropriate college.

-Additional information and application materials can be found by following the link below.
+Additional information and application materials can be found in the links below.